AdvancedRx Project Plan · Updated 2026-06-11

 Salesforce Case_Insert_Update_Same_Record new-order Case staging Case

 On the new-order Case insert, the canonical Case BeforeSave flow runs an auto-quarantine check: does this patient have any open Case with RT=Quarantined_Order or Refill_Request_Case?
-If yes, silently rewrite RT to Quarantined_Order and OwnerId to Advanced Rx Admin user.
-Gated on ISNEW=true, so only Inserts trigger the rewrite.
+If yes, it silently reassigns OwnerId only — it never rewrites the Case RT (corrected 2026-06-11 against the flow XML).
+Gated on ISNEW=true, so only Inserts are affected.

 Then the staging Case (the original Azure-created Data_Input Case) is finalized: ContactId + EHR_Practitioner__c set, ParentId → new-order Case, Status='Closed', Order__c set.
 OwnerId deliberately left unchanged — avoids tripping Restrict_Case_Ownership_Changes, the one active VR on Case.